 Despite its distance from the sea, the build specifications of the Gloucester and Sharpness canal enabled ocean going vessels to safely reach Gloucester; this allowed the county to compete with coastal docks, resulting in substantial effects on the overall development of the commercial characteristics of the town in the 19th century.

-Today vessels of all sizes can navigate safely up the Estuary, through the enormous ship lock at Sharpness, continuing up the canal to Gloucester into a calmer part of the River Severn.
+Today vessels can still navigate safely up the estuary through the ship lock at Sharpness, continuing up the canal to Gloucester into a calmer part of the River Severn.
 Nowadays, many commercial ships end their journey at Sharpness, offloading their cargo for onward transport by water or road6.
-A variety of specialist freight and cruise ships can be seen using the canal with tall ships, Royal Navy vessels and large gravel barges being just some of the more interesting sights.

 - No. of passengers in 2010: 1,404,6137